Morganalytics/Morganalytics/README.md

 Hi There!
-I'm Morgan, a senior analyst currently working within Google's data science department on behalf of EssenceMediacom.
+I'm Morgan, a senior analyst currently working within Google's data science department on secondment from EssenceMediacom.

 ABOUT ME
 - After teaching myself Python and SQL I transitioned from a media planning role to data analytics.